decayingcrow/decayingcrow/README.md

 ### IWC

 bro strider / dirk, meulin, cronus, hussie, caliborn kins or fans (most of you guys are really weird, im sorry)

-everyone iwc i get scared of people in general

 idk what else to add here ok